Frey-mond/avocados/README.md

 # Motivation
+As we all know avocados are the bane of millennials, avocado toast is too tantalizing for millennials to resist which is why they have such poor fiscal responsibility and is the reason why the middle class is shrinking.
+Or is it?

 # Dataset
 https://www.kaggle.com/datasets/timmate/avocado-prices-2020 is an [updated dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) that contains observed avocado sales data that the [Hass Avocada Board](https://hassavocadoboard.com/) collected from 4 January 2015, to 17 May 2020.
 It was created by Timofei Kornev to add additional observations up to 2020.
 The original dataset created by Justin Kiggins only went from 2015-2018.